Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**06/23/2020**
+* Reading [A Brief History of JavaScript Modules](https://medium.com/sungthecoder/javascript-module-module-loader-module-bundler-es6-module-confused-yet-6343510e7bde) though struggling to follow the code.
+It has components of functional programming, an iteratee?
+The way scope is being used?
+It's fascinating, and it's helping me understand other languages.

 **06/22/2020**
 * Reading a [detailed article on scope by Hammad Ahmed](https://scotch.io/tutorials/understanding-scope-in-javascript#toc-what-is-scope-)
 * Still trying to grasp for..in and for..of, more review but there's so much to remember.
 There must be a way to think of this intuitively.
 Oh - and asynchronous code, my head is spinning T.T